macabroaff/djangobook/appendixD.rst

 *Valor padrão*: Not defined

-This is a string representing the full Python import path to your root URLconf (e.g., ``"mydjangoapps.urls"``).
+This is a string representing the full Python import path to your root URLconf (Por exemplo, ``"mydjangoapps.urls"``).
 Ver Capítulo 3.

 SECRET_KEY